 Table 3, Panel C presents summary statistics for our error and control samples.
 All variables in the error sample are measured as of the year before the error occurred.
 We match the control firms to error firms on the basis of the start year of CEO, and measure all variables in each control firm using the same year used in the matched error firm.
 As expected, IC\WEAKNESS (including that in the first year of the CEO's tenure as well as the year before the error occurred), the estimated risk of an internal control weaknesses associated with a firm's business model, is significantly higher in the error sample.
 We estimate IC\WEAKNESS as the fitted value from a modified version of the model in Doyle, Ge and McVay (2007) including firm size, firm age, loss, foreign transactions, acquisitions and restructurings.
 Each of these individual components are significantly different across the error and control firms (except for restructurings).
-Specifically, error firms are smaller, younger, have lesser foreign transactions, lesser acquisitions, and higher losses.
-Error firms also have higher average CEO tenure.
+Specifically, error firms also have higher average CEO tenure.
 However, CEO age is not significantly different across the error and control samples.